14 Sustainable Zero Waste Protein Powders (Plastic-Free & Vegan)

 Compostable ISN’T a synonym for biodegradable, and there are different types of biodegradable plastics.

-Are “compostable” and “biodegradable” plastics greenwashing?
+Are “compostable” and “biodegradable” plastics simply greenwashing?

+While it’s hard to be certain, the companies from this list seem to care and to try to avoid environmentally damaging practices.
 Find more about greenwashing and how to spot it (+ avoid it) here.

 Are these companies perfect?

+Of course not.
+Nobody is perfect from an environmental point of view.
 The point is that they are trying to improve & become more eco-friendly with their practices and packaging.

 - How exactly to dispose of it